-I’ve already done a post and video on Peperomia care (all of them that I’ve grown have been easy) but wanted to do one dedicated solely to this succulent-like beauty.
-I live in the Sonoran Desert in Tucson and my 3 Peperomia obtusifolias thrive.
-If they can handle the dry climate here (where the humidity averages 25-29%), then they can handle the dry air in your home.
+I’ve already done a post and video on general Peperomia care (all six I’m growing are easy).
+Still, due to its popularity, I wanted to do one dedicated solely to this succulent-like beauty.
+I live in the Sonoran Desert in Tucson, and my two Peperomia obtusifolia plants thrive.
+If they can handle the dry climate here (where the humidity averages 25-29%), they can handle the dry air in your home.

-Quite a few of my houseplants (especially my Dracaenas) have brown tips due to the dry air.
-Mine have no brown tips at all.
+Quite a few of my houseplants, especially my Dracaenas, have brown tips due to the dry air.
+My Baby Rubber Plants have no brown tips at all.
 How great is that?!

-This is used as a tabletop plant, in dish gardens & in terrariums.
-It would also be well suited to use in a houseplant living wall.
+This is used as a tabletop plant, in dish gardens, and terrariums.
+It’s also well suited to use in a houseplant living wall.

-I’ve seen this sold as a plant which gets 12″ x 12″, usually in 4″ or 6″ grow pots.
+As a houseplant, the average size is 12″ x 12″.
+It’s commonly sold in 4″ or 6″ grow pots.
 In my experience, it gets much wider.
-The mother plant growing in the white pot (in the lead photo & 2 below) has already been pruned & propagated 2 times.
+The mother plant growing in the white pot (in the lead photo and below) has been pruned and propagated two times.

-You can always prune your Baby Rubber Plant if you want to keep it more compact & upright.
+You can always prune your Baby Rubber Plant to keep it more compact and upright.

-For me, the Baby Rubber Plant grows fast in bright, natural light.
-If the light conditions are lower than it prefers, the growth rate will be slower.
+The Baby Rubber Plant grows moderately to fast in bright indirect light.
+The growth rate will be slower if the light conditions are lower than it prefers.

-Even though this plant flowers (more on that towards the end), the deep green, glossy foliage & easy of care are its allure.
+Even though this plant flowers (more on that towards the end), the deep green, glossy foliage and ease of care are its allure.
 There is also a Variegated Baby Rubber Plant if that’s more to your liking.

 Peperomia Obtusifolia Care

 There are numerous variegated forms of the Peperomia obtusifolia.
-If you have one of them, just know the care points in this post all apply.
-One difference: they need a bit more light to bring out & keep the beautiful variegation.
+If you have one of them, know the care points in this post apply to all.
+One difference: they need a bit more light to bring out and keep the beautiful variegation.

 The Peperomia obtusifolia is no different than many other houseplants.
-It prefers & does best in bright natural light – moderate or medium.
-1 of mine grows in my dining room 10′ away from a large bay window & the other in the guest bathroom beneath a skylight.
+It prefers and does best in bright natural light – moderate or medium exposure.
+One of mine grows in my kitchen, 4′ away from a large northwest-facing window, and the other in the bathroom across from a large east-facing window.

-I’ve never grown it in lower light, but imagine it would tolerate lower to moderate conditions.
+I’ve never grown it in lower light, but I imagine it would tolerate lower to moderate conditions.
 You may not see much growth, though, if the light levels are too low.

 The variegated varieties of this plant need a bit more light.

-Peperomia obtusifolias are succulent-like in that they store water in their thick fleshy leaves, stems & roots.
-You don’t want to over water this epiphytic plant because it’ll succumb to root rot.
+Peperomia obtusifolias are succulent-like; they store water in their thick fleshy leaves, stems, and roots.
+You don’t want to overwater this epiphytic plant because it’ll succumb to root rot.

 The average indoor temperature is fine.
-If your home’s comfortable for you, it’ll be so for your houseplants too.
-Just be sure to keep your Peperomias away from any cold drafts as well as air conditioning or heating vents.
+If your home’s comfortable, it’ll also be so for your houseplants.
+Keep your peperomias away from cold drafts and air conditioning or heating vents.

 Feeding / Fertilizer